RestKit/RestKit/README.md

 ## Using RestKit in a Swift Project

-Install RestKit using one of the above methods, then add `#import <RestKit/RestKit.h>` into the bridging header for your Swift project.
-To enable the Core Data functionality in RestKit, add `@import CoreData;` into your bridging header _before_ you import `RestKit.h`.
+Install RestKit using one of the above methods.
+Then add `@import RestKit;` (if RestKit is built as a dynamic framework) or `#import <RestKit/RestKit.h>` (if RestKit is built as a static library) into the bridging header for your Swift project.
+To enable the Core Data functionality in RestKit, add `@import CoreData;` into your bridging header _before_ you import RestKit.

 ## License